plone/volto/docs/source/contributing/index.md

 brought from the years of experience developing Plone core and implementing projects on it.

+- Approachability
+- Developer experience first
+- Do not overengineer things
+- Each feature has only one way of doing it
+- Frontend and backend are meant to be decoupled
+- Focus on the UI/UX implementation and upcoming challenges

+Following you can find the reasoning behind these principles.

 ## Approachability

 Volto has to be 100% approachable by someone with zero Plone or Python knowledge.
 This